 "I look forward to discussing a wide range of global issues and the challenges facing U.S. leadership of the world," said Ambassador Susan E. Rice.
 "It is a timely discussion, and there is nowhere better to have it than SIS, which has a proud sixty year history of training the next generation of impactful leaders."

-Tickets for "SIS@60: A Conversation with Ambassador Susan E. Rice on America's Role in the World" will be available on Thursday, February 22.
+Tickets for "SIS@60: A Conversation with Ambassador Susan E. Rice on America's Role in the World" are now available.
 To receive email notifications about this event and other SIS events and news, subscribe to our mailing list.

 About Ambassador Rice